Saturday, 5 August 2023

 A miracle this spire-like rock remains standing

 Top L: Kalambaka.
-Bottom: halfway up this cliff is a cave dedicated to St George.
+Bottom R: Halfway up this cliff is a cave dedicated to St George.

-These giant rocks have bizarre shapes and range in height from 100 to 150 metre.
-Atop of these tors are the ‘monasteries in the sky’.
+Here and there are giant rocks with bizarre shapes and which range in height from 100 to 150 metres.
+Atop these giant tors are the ‘monasteries in the sky’.

-Once a monastic community with 24 monasteries, Meteora now consists of only five active ones.
-They were first built in the C14th by monks searching for a place where they could stay isolated and pray undisturbed from the rest of the world.
-Until 1920 most of the Meteora monasteries could only be reached by getting into a net and being hauled up by a rope - we saw one of those nets one we reached the monastery; later the net was replaced by a cage but that was still hauled up by rope.
-Fortunately, steps were cut afterwards to all of the monasteries although some also have elevators I believe and at least one has a cable car (top L photo)
+Once a monastic community with 24 monasteries, Meteora now consists of only five active monasteries.
+They were first built in the C14 by monks searching for a place where they could stay isolated and pray undisturbed by the rest of the world.
+Until 1920 most of the Meteora monasteries could only be reached by getting into a net and being hauled up by a rope - we saw one of those nets when we reached one of the monasteries.
+Later the net was replaced by a cage which was also hauled up by rope.
+Fortunately, steps were cut afterwards to all of the monasteries although some also have elevators I believe and at least one has a cable car.

 12,000L wine barrel - that's a lot of wine and headaches!

-After our visit to the monasteries, we returned to Kalambaka for a typical (tourist) Greek lunch.
-Then it was time to pile into the buses for the 2h30 drive back to the port of Volos and out ship.
-It had been a marvelous day.
+After our visit to the monasteries, we returned to Kalambaka for a typical (touristy) Greek lunch.
+Then it was time to pile into the buses for the 2h30m drive back to the port of Volos and out ship.
+It had been a wonder-filled day.

 Fascinating old quarry with cypress growing along the excavated levels.